 Wind Speed

 The daily mean absolute error for wind speed in the WRF model is generally higher in the winter and spring than during the warmer months and this is most likely a result of higher average wind speeds that occur at these times of the year.
 The mean absolute errors are generally under about 2 m s-1.
-The mean bias is quite low (under 0.5 m s-1), with the only significant bias to appear on the plot being a low bias during the spring months.
-These statistics for Domain 2 are very similar to Domain 1.
+The mean bias is quite small (under 0.5 m s-1), with the only significant bias to appear on the plot being a negative bias during the spring months.
+These statistics for domain 2 are very similar to domain 1.
 Two additional plots below comparing wind speed bias over Ohio and West Virginia highlight the effect of elevated terrain on the WRF model results.
-There is a consistent high bias throughout the year over West Virginia (especially during the late summer and early autumn), while over Ohio the wind speed bias is generally low.
+There is a consistent positive bias throughout the year over West Virginia (especially during the late summer and early autumn), while over Ohio the wind speed bias is generally negative.